 Best Performances

-England’s best performance was without doubt in 1996.
+England’s best performance for a long time was without doubt in 1996.
 There was plenty of hope and expectation before the tournament kicked off, especially with the competition taking place on English soil for the very first time.

 Kevin Keegan’s men went up against Netherlands, Scotland and Switzerland in Group A. After starting with a disappointing 1-1 draw with the Swiss at Wembley Stadium, the Three Lions really came to life in their next match, beating rivals Scotland 2-0 in London.
 England then thumped a talented Holland team at Wembley in their final group game, with Alan Shearer and Teddy Sheringham scoring two goals each in the 4-1 romp.